dciabrin/ngdevkit/README-macos.md

 compiling the devkit itself and not its dependencies.

 You will need XCode, and GNU Make 4.x.
-Please note that the version of GNU Make shipped with XCode is tool old for ngdevkit, so you need to install it from brew and use `gmake` instead of `make` as explained later in this documentation.
+Please note that the version of GNU Make shipped with XCode is too old for ngdevkit, so you need to install it from brew and use `gmake` instead of `make` as explained later in this documentation.